 - Master SEO & Copy Writing

-While freelance writing is paid immediately, building websites is a long term payback (18+ months).
+A quick note about cashflow… while most content mills pay writers immediately, building websites is a long term payback (18+ months).
 It takes about 12 – 18 months for Google to recognize the quality of your work and start sending you real traffic.
-After that point, however, this becomes a great platform for generating passive income via advertising and product recommendations.
-A well written article can earn you money for years.
+Once you get an audience, it becomes a platform for generating passive income via advertising and affiliate marketing.
+A well written article can earn money for years.

 Want to earn even more?
 Read up on the basics of digital marketing.
 The numbers above, based on examples from actual websites, show the impact of basic search engine optimization and copy writing.
-The first project was an “expert blog” created without a marketing perspective.
+The first project was from running ads on an “industry expert blog” created by someone who wasn’t deep into SEO and copy writing.
 The second was “optimized” to rank higher on Google, deliver a better user experience, and promote a relevant merchant.
-As you can see, earnings per hour invested tripled when we marketed the site effectively.
+As you can see, earnings per hour invested tripled when the website was marketed effectively.

 Step 1: Improve Speed and Quality

 When one of our contributing writers first started on TextBroker, she was lucky if she could make $10 per hour.
-Her writing was slow, and she was not a high-level user.
+Her writing was slow, and she was not a highly ranked writer on their platform.
 Most jobs she wrote only paid a few dollars.
 One of the best ways to increase speed is through practice.
 It doesn’t take as long as you might think, a month of daily writing can double your writing speed.
-Before leveling up on Textbroker, her ability to increase her writing speed turned her initial $10 an hour effective rate into $18 an hour.
+This improvement in her writing speed turned her initial $10 an hour effective rate into $18 an hour – still not where we need to be, but some positive progress… and ahead of unemployment in most states.

 You may be tempted to split your work across a couple of different sites.
 This is actually far less helpful than you might think.
 TextBroker and most freelancing sites have some form of advancement system.
 Writers are assigned different levels.
 Each level advancement brings a pay raise as well as access to additional jobs.
 In these cases, it doesn’t make sense to constantly switch between platforms, as it will make it much harder to advance.
 Instead, choose one platform.
 Work your way up to higher levels.
 Then, if you choose, work your way up on a second platform.